 A simple virtual assistant contract is worthwhile to have on file.
 It doesn’t have to be filled with legal-ese no one understands, but it’s a good idea to have a working agreement between you and your virtual assistant or virtual assistant company.

-The contract will define the terms of your relationship, including the services to be provided, the expected working hours, and the agreed-upon rate.
+The contract will define the terms of your relationship, including:

 It will also spell out your policies for sick days, holidays, and vacation days.
 Are those days paid, up to a certain number each year?
 If your VA is overseas, will they observe your holidays or their own?
 When your VA is not available, who will be in charge of taking their place (if anyone)?

 If you’re using a virtual assistant company, they will generally provide a contract for your to sign.
 Of course, be sure to review the fine print to make sure it is acceptable to you.

 The big freelance sites also have a general template agreement that all parties must consent to before beginning the working relationship.
 However, you might wish to modify those terms with your own customized contract, and are free to do so.

 Consider the provided template contract below your baseline agreement.

 If you’re hiring a freelance virtual assistant outside of OnlineJobs.ph or some other third-party site, your VA contract should detail out your payment terms.
 How much will you pay?
 How often will you pay it?
 What method will you use?
 (PayPal, wire transfer, direct deposit, check, etc.)